mish027/Web-Development-with-MERN-Stack/Module 1-Intro to Web Development.md

 # 🌐 How the Internet Works

-The Internet is a global network that connects computers all over the world.
-When you open a website, your computer (client) talks to another computer (server) through the internet.
-The server stores the website, and your browser displays it.
+If a client is requesting for a particular webpage that request will go all the way round to the server via internet.
+In response to that request, the server will respond with that particular page that the client has requested for.

 ## 🔄 Step-by-Step Flow

-1. Client: You type www.google.com in your browser and the browser prepares a request for that page.
+1. Client: You type "www.google.com" in your browser and the browser prepares a request for that page.

 2. ISP (Internet Service Provider):Your request first goes to your ISP, which gives you access to the internet.

-3. DNS (Domain Name System): DNS converts the website name (www.google.com) into an IP address (like 142.250.190.78).This is necessary because computers understand IP addresses, not names.
+3. DNS (Domain Name System): DNS converts the website name ("www.google.com") into an IP address (like 142.250.190.78).This is necessary because computers understand IP addresses, not names.

 4. Server (Web Server):The request is sent to the server that hosts the website.The server processes the request and sends back the webpage data (HTML, CSS, JavaScript).